nesquena/gitdocs/README.md

 **Note:** Right now, gitdocs only supports Mac OSX using fsevent.
 Linux and windows support are coming very soon, so check back here again.

+## Why Gitdocs?

+Why should you use gitdocs for your file and doc sharing needs?

+ * Simple - gitdocs is the simplest thing that can possibly work
+ * Secure - gitdocs simply uses git (and existing providers like github) to store your data safely.
+ * Versatile - share task lists, code snippets, images, files or just use it as a wiki (with our web front-end)

 ## Installation

 Install the gem: